 There are three written papers.
 In the Unit 1 paper, you will answer questions on international relations during the years 1919-91 and an American depth study, focusing on 1919-41.
 The paper lasts 2 hours and is worth 40% of the total marks.
 In the Unit 2 paper, you will concentrate on the evaluation through sources of a particular topic within the twentieth-century.
 The paper lasts 2 hours and is worth 33% of the total marks.
-In the Unit 4 paper, you will be required to conduct a source-based study on America 1919-41.
+In the Unit 4 paper, you will be required to answer an essay question on America 1919-41.
 The paper lasts 1 hour and is worth 27% of the total marks.

 Published by Hodder Education, ISBN 978-1444164428

 Complete 20th Century History for Cambridge IGCSE® (Paperback 8 Dec 2016)